ismoilovdevml/gitlab-ci-dashboard/README.md

 ## Deployment

-Push to `main` branch → GitHub Actions automatically builds and pushes to GHCR.
+Push to `main` branch → GitHub Actions automatically builds and pushes to Docker Hub.

-**Make image public:**
-1. Go to GitHub → Packages → gitlab-cicd-dashboard
-2. Package settings → Change visibility → Public

 ## License